denten-books/plain-text/3-format.md

 document structure.
 We do so at our peril.
 Unlike passive decorative elements like fleurons, daggers and pilcrows, box drawings, and other dingbats the programmatic sign actively molds text to context.
-At the maximally blunt limit of its functions, the formatting layer affects visibility.
-For example, it can selectively render some words and sentences on the screen while suppressing others.
+At the maximally blunt limit of its capabilities, format governs access.
+For example, a command can selectively render some words and sentences visible on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Code, in that sense, can determine its audience, privileging certain voices and modes of access over others.
 It is in the sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
 More binding than